This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

-Amendments to the Cyprus tax laws are infrequent, which means that taxpayers can undertake transactions with a high degree of assurance that the tax environment they anticipated at the time will continue to apply.
+Apart from implementation of EU directives, amendments to the Cyprus tax laws are generally infrequent.
+This means that taxpayers can undertake transactions with a high degree of assurance that the tax environment they anticipated at the time will continue to apply.
 There is generally advance consultation with stakeholders over a period of several months before legislation is enacted.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

 For income tax purposes, books and records and supporting documentation must be retained for six years after the end of the tax year to which they relate.
 However, the retention period for VAT purposes is seven years so this is the effective minimum.